mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 #### Benefits

 - Improved developer experience—you can see where the values are coming from in the browser's dev tools.
-- A starting point to fix the dark mode SSR flickering issue.
+- Makes it possible to resolve the notorious [dark mode SSR flickering issue](https://github.com/mui/material-ui/issues/27651).
-- CSS variables open many doors for integration, for example, you can use Material UI theme in a plain CSS file.
+- CSS variables open many doors for integration—for example, you can work with a Material UI theme in a plain CSS file.

   ```css title="styles.css"
   .custom-card {